ResidentMario/cultural-insight/README.md

   }
 }
 ```

+If you are a developer you may also be interested in reading the [API documentation](https://watson-api-explorer.mybluemix.net/swagger.html?url=/listings/concept-insights-v2.json#!/graphs/graphLabelSearch).

 ##Structure of the application
 **Procfile** - This command is run whenever the application is restarted on Bluemix.
 In our case it runs `app.py`, which defines this system's webservice.